TheCodingCat-git/pumis/Readme.md

-This Repository is a clone of PUMIS.
+This is a Simple Website.

 To Make A PR in this REPO you need to fork this REPO.